decentraland/auth-server/README.md

 This section will explain the ways in which the service can be used.

-Use the web socket library of your choice to connect to this server (https://auth-api.decentraland.org).
-This one currently uses [Socket.IO](https://socket.io/) which can also be used in a JS client to connect.
+[Socket.IO](https://socket.io/) is required to connect to the auth server (https://auth-api.decentraland.org).

 The next example will show how a `personal_sign` can be requested by the desktop client.